MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-whats-new.md

 **Applies to:**
 - Windows 10
+- Windows Sun Valley

 ## In this topic

-This topic provides an overview of new solutions and online content related to deploying Windows 10 in your organization.
+This topic provides an overview of new solutions and online content related to deploying Windows client in your organization.

 - For an all-up overview of new features in Windows 10, see [What's new in Windows 10](/windows/whats-new/index).
+- For an all-up overview of new features in Windows Sun Valley, see [What's new in Windows Sun Valley](/windows/whats-new/index).

 ## Latest news